devareus/Eclectic-Token-Sniper/README.md

 - TrailingStopThreshold: How much the price has to increase above the previous stop loss for this to be changed.
 - TrailingStopDistance: Distance at which the new stop loss will be set.
 - SellSlippage: Maximum slippage set during selling.
+- DontSellIfProfitBelow: If set, the bot won't sell a token if the current profit is below the configured percentage.
+This can be useful on blockchains with high gas costs, where you could end spending more on gas than what you'd get from selling a token with very little value left (for example, with -70 the bot won't sell if the token has lost 70% or more of its value since it was bought).
 - DontSellBeforeMinutes: Prevents selling a token, even if the stop loss is touched, for the first few minutes after buying a token.
 The trailing stop (if enabled) won't be active during this time either.
 This can be used to prevent being taken out of the market by the initial volatility after a token is launched.
 Use at your own risk!
 - SellAfterMinutes: Sells tokens after the amount of minutes indicated in this setting, no matter if any of the other conditions above is fulfilled or not.
 Set to -1 to disable.
 - SellIfTrailingStopNotChangedInMinutes: Sells tokens if the trailing stop hasn't changed after the amount of minutes indicated in this setting, no matter if any of the other conditions above is fulfilled or not.
 Set to -1 to disable.
+- ApplyGasTaxToProfitEstimations: If disabled (enabled by default) it won't deduct any gas fees or taxes from profit estimations
 - ApplySellGasTaxToProfitEstimations: If enabled, an estimation of sell tax and approval and sell gas is deducted from the profit estimation used for the take profit, stop loss and trailing stop.
 This option requires HoneypotCheck support for the blockchain and exchange.
 At the moment BSC and Polygon are supported.
 If you need others, send us a request.
 - RecheckSellGasTaxMinutes: Sets the frequency for updating the tax and gas estimations used for the above.
 - ApprovalMethod: Defines when the approval to sell the tokens will be done.
 It can be set to one of the following: